-853B
+853B Statistical Computing

-Statistical Computing Fall.
-3(3-0) P: EPI 808B and EPI 826B R: Approval of department.
+Fall.
+3(3-0) P: EPI 808B and EPI 826B R: Open to graduate students in the Biostatistics Major or in the Epidemiology Major or approval of department.

-Statistical computation and algorithms using programming languages, SAS/IML, R and/or Stata, Newton-Raphson method, Monte Carlo simulation of probability distributions, bootstrap. statistical graphics.
+Statistical computation and algorithms using programming languages, SAS/IML, R and/or Stata, Newton-Raphson method, Monte Carlo simulation of probability distributions, bootstrap, statistical graphics.

-Biostatistical Modeling in Genomic Data 855
+855 Biostatistical Modeling in Genomic Data Analysis

 Fall.
-3(3-0) P: EPI 808B and EPI 826B R: Approval of department.
+3(3-0) P: (EPI 808B and EPI 826B) or (EPI 826 or concurrently) R: Open to graduate students in the Department of Epidemiology and Biostatistics or approval of department.